Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 In just 60 years Virginia went from being a boulder with the home state of two American railway surveyors etched into its side to a bustling, prospecting settlement spreading out to the banks of the Sand River, when gold was discovered there in 1949.

 By then, trains traveled regularly through the area to the country’s burgeoning gold reef, Johannesburg.
-Every Tuesday, two would roll into Booysens Station carrying “lying-down cases” -- around 20 men riddled with tuberculosis and silicosis, sent home to the Cape and Ressano-Garcia in Mozambique to die.
+Every Tuesday, two would roll into Booysens Station carrying “lying-down cases” -- around 20 men riddled with tuberculosis and silicosis, sent home to the Cape and Ressano Garcia in Mozambique to die.

 <figure>
 	<img src="/newsroom-stories/img/stories/20161118/silicosis-virginia.jpg" alt="VIRGINIA: ...
 Photo: Johanna Chisholm" title="VIRGINIA" />